-VII.
-Enforcement of Arbitral Awards
+G. Enforcement of Foreign Arbitral Awards

 Foreign Award is defined in Section 44 and Section 53 of the A&C Act, 1996.
 India is a signatory to the Recognition and Enforcement of Foreign Arbitral Awards, 1958 ("New York Convention") as well the Convention on the Execution of Foreign Awards, 1923 ("Geneva Convention").
 Thus, if a party receives a binding award from another country which is a signatory to the New York Convention or the Geneva Convention and the award is made in a territory which has been notified as a convention country by India, the award would then be enforceable in India.
-Reciprocity is only in relation to the place where the award is made and does not bear any real relation to the nationality of the parties or whether the nations to which each of the parties belong have signed or ratified the Conventions.